lidiascudiero/motor_imagery_BCI_decoding-_neural_intentions/README.md

 ---

 > **Note:** Both demos utilize pre-processed `.fif` files (Subject A07T) to ensure optimal performance and allow for a focus on the real-time decoding logic and UI feedback.
+For architectural clarity, the repository is organized into independent directories, each containing its own specific preprocessing pipeline (8-30 Hz for Binary vs. 1-40 Hz for Multi-Class) and dedicated environment requirements.

 ##  Tech Stack